jaruizes/jaruizes.github.io/_posts/2017-02-06-Angular-Routing.md

 ---
-author: jaruizes
 layout: post
 title:  "Angular: Routing Basics"
-date: 2017-02-06 10:00
+date:   2017-02-06 10:00 +0300
-category : Angular
-comments: false
+description: In this post I would like to talk about the routing in Angular 2.
+The idea is to write several posts about this topic, from the basic aspects to the advanced ones.
-tags:
+tags:   [Angular, SPA]
- - Angular 2
- - Javascript
- - Routing
 ---

 If you are new in this kind of frameworks "SPA oriented" or you're used to build server-side applications, you have to keep in mind that a navigation action doesn't have to be a request to the server.
 Actually, in a SPA, it isn't.